 - A single room addition or bump-out—The bump-out gives you just the bit of space you’ve been craving.
 Mudroom, anyone?
 Or maybe you need a downstairs bath.
 The bump-out is a cost-effective way to make that happen.

 - Sunroom—Adding a three-season room gives you the space to enjoy nature during inclement weather.

 - Outdoor living space—Enjoy the California sun more with outdoor living space.
 Deck, patio, pergola, and gazebo all provide open-air space for relaxed living.
 Add an outdoor kitchen or bar for entertaining, a pool for exercise, or a spa for a little R&R.

 - Accessory Dwelling Unit—If your work-from-home situation demands peace and quiet, consider an ADU for your home office.
 Other uses include an in-law suite, housing for an adult child, a creative studio, or even a short-term rental.

 Ways to Gain Space with a Whole House Remodel

 Sometimes, a whole house remodel makes more sense than adding on.
 Perhaps your lot isn’t large enough for both an addition and the outdoor space your kids need for play.
 Or, maybe you don’t need more space—you need better function.
 For whatever reason, rearranging the interior of your home to suit your needs, while keeping its footprint intact, could be what your situation calls for.

 When planning a whole house remodel, ask yourself what isn’t working.
 Is your kitchen clumsy?
 Do you want to see the kids playing while you cook?
-Perhaps you need a larger master suite for a much-needed getaway experience.
+Perhaps you need a larger primary suite for a much-needed getaway experience.
 Take your list to a trusted Design Build firm for ideas to turn your home into the perfect place for your family to live.
 A few ideas to consider include:

 - Knocking down walls to create an open floor plan for your kitchen, dining, and living areas.